-Toddlers and Older Children
+Symptoms in Toddlers and Older Children

-Risks of Surgery
+Risks from Surgery

 Your child could develop a serious condition called enterocolitis after surgery.
-When this happens, the colon becomes inflamed.
+When this happens, their colon becomes inflamed.
 Watch for signs of this condition, and call your child’s doctor right away if any occur.
 These symptoms include:

 - rectal bleeding